fservignat/valuejunk/README.md

 ![image](https://user-images.githubusercontent.com/104385712/210156751-52bd7311-9738-48dd-88cb-c508927353bc.png)

 **Craftpeople page** - this page shows a list of trade services.
-A map at the bottom of page shows where the craftperson is located.
+A map at the bottom of page shows where the all the craftperson is located.

 ![image](https://user-images.githubusercontent.com/104385712/210156793-fa371027-ce08-4bf6-a3c5-1d98a42b31cb.png)